solarbirdy/import-dreamwidth/README.md

 Until now.

 It's not a good importer; I wrote it well enough to be used successfully by me, once.
 Then it turned out more people wanted to do this and asked me to share my code.
-So I made it _somewhat_ less terrible and here we go.
+So I made it _very slightly_ less terrible, fixed a few bugs, ripped out a bunch of unnecessary code, and here we go.

 Don't worry; it's still terrible.
 No warranty express or etc. Run it on a test blog installation first to make sure it doesn't explode.
 Then run it on your real blog once you know it's safe.